What are the biblical solutions for solving marriage problems?Question: "What are the biblical solutions for solving marriage problems?"

 Ephesians 5:21-33 gives specific instructions for both husbands and wives.
 A husband is to love his wife "as Christ loves the church and gave Himself for her" (verse 25).
 Such self-sacrificing love creates an atmosphere in which a wife can more easily submit to her husband's leadership.
 When a husband is committed to demonstrating love for his wife, and a wife is committed to graciously allowing her husband to lead, the marriage will work.

 It is also wise to pay close attention to the verses just before the specific marriage instructions.
-Verses 18-21 say, "Do not get drunk with wine, for that is dissipation, but be filled with the Spirit, speaking to one another in psalms and hymns and spiritual songs, singing and making melody with your heart to the Lord; always giving thanks for all things in the name of our Lord Jesus Christ to God, even the Father; and be subject to one another in the fear of Christ."
+Ephesians 5:19–21 says, "Do not get drunk with wine, for that is dissipation, but be filled with the Spirit, speaking to one another in psalms and hymns and spiritual songs, singing and making melody with your heart to the Lord; always giving thanks for all things in the name of our Lord Jesus Christ to God, even the Father; and be subject to one another in the fear of Christ."

 Notice all the commands that precede the marriage instruction.
 All Christians are to